Discover an adventure!Recreation

 For the aquatically inclined, venture the South Fork River Blueway or the shores of the Catawba River.
 Belmont’s Kevin Loftin Riverfront Park has public fishing, an expansive playground and rental shelters overlooking the river.
 The Belmont Rowing Center and nearby U.S. National Whitewater Center provide lessons for those wishing to improve their skills traversing the river’s waters.
 And for those interested in mastering the art of standup paddleboarding, businesses such as Anchored Soul are eager to teach and train.

 Whether it’s festivities and games in one of the city’s local parks or hiking, paddling, running or cycling a segment of the Carolina Thread Trail, Belmont contains recreational opportunities both light and strenuous across the city for those seeking adventures under southern sunshine.

 To learn more about Belmont Parks, including tennis courts and public kayak launches and fishing locations on the Catawba River, visit cityofbelmont.org.

-- Seven Oaks Preserve Trail: At 2.8 miles with moderate difficulty, hike or bike down this longest continuous trail on Lake Wylie – also a part of the Carolina Thread Trail.
+- Duke Kimbrell Trail: At 2.8 miles with moderate difficulty, hike or bike down this longest continuous trail on Lake Wylie – also a part of the Carolina Thread Trail.
 Its natural surface connects to trails at Daniel Stowe Botanical Garden.

-- Woodland Trail and Michaux Trail at Daniel Stowe Botanical Garden: Two minimally challenging natural trails within the vast 300-acre Garden, providing alternate views of southern nature (Woodland) or the banks of Lake Wylie.
+- Persimmon Trail and Meadowood Walk at Daniel Stowe Botanical Garden: Two short, natural trails within the vast 300-acre Garden, providing alternate views of southern nature or the banks of Lake Wylie.
 A total of 3.2 miles in length, both trails connect to the region’s Carolina Thread Trail.

 - Rocky Branch Park: A 40-acre City of Belmont park near historic downtown featuring a four-mile trail tucked away within with challenging climbs and technical features for various level cyclists.